cython/cython/docs/src/userguide/language_basics.rst

     cdef int spam() except +

-.. note:: Pure python mode currently does not have equivalent to `except +`.
+.. note:: Pure python mode does not have equivalent to `except +`.

 See :ref:`wrapping-cplusplus` for more details.